-To assist law enforcement agencies to prevent counterfeit Pfizer medicines from reaching patients, Pfizer Global Security have provided product training to authorities from 182 countries.
+To assist law enforcement agencies to prevent counterfeit Pfizer medicines from reaching patients, Pfizer Global Security has provided product awareness training to law enforcement agencies in 183 countries.

 We have an aggressive campaign to fight counterfeit Pfizer medicines.